-Now, let's come to Isaiah 53; let's see something else-and this really messes everything up.
-The point that I'm making is this: What Jesus teaches in the Gospels is the point that draws all of these together.
+Isa.
+53-this really messes everything up.
+The point that I'm making is that what Jesus teaches in the Gospels is the point that draws all of these together.
 Now here's a tough one to figure out if you don't understand.

-Isaiah 53:1: "Who has believed our report?....
-[Well, kind of hard coming from heaven, yet, there's going to be a baby.
+Isaiah 53:1: "Who has believed our report?...."

+Kind of hard coming from heaven, yet, there's going to be a baby.
 How are we going to work this out?
-He's going to grow up and be a man and take over the kingdom of Israel, so] ...
-Who has believed our report?
+He's going to grow up and be a man and take over the kingdom of Israel!

+Verse 1: "Who has believed our report?
 And to whom is the arm of the LORD revealed?
-For He shall grow up... [this is talking about the baby that we read of back there in Isa.
-9.] ...before Him as a tender plant, and as a root out of a dry ground; He has no form nor comeliness that we should look upon Him, nor beauty that we should desire Him.
-He is despised and rejected of men... [now, how can that be when a kingdom is going to come and destroy all the kingdoms that are on the earth and rule forever?] ...a Man of sorrows, and acquainted with grief; and we hid as it were our faces from Him, He was despised, and we esteemed Him not" (vs 1-3).
-Boy!
+For He shall grow up... [this is talking about the baby in Isa.
+9] ...before Him as a tender plant, and as a root out of a dry ground; He has no form nor comeliness that we should look upon Him, nor beauty that we should desire Him.
+He is despised and rejected of men..." (vs 1-3).

+How can that be when a Kingdom is going to come and destroy all the kingdoms that are on the earth and rule forever?

+"...a Man of sorrows, and acquainted with grief; and we hid as it were our faces from Him, He was despised, and we esteemed Him not" (v 3).

 This really shows here that He's going to die!
-Now, how can He come from heaven, set up a kingdom and die?
-They don't understand about the resurrection.
-If you don't have the Gospels and if you don't have the New Testament, these things are very difficult to come to understand.
+How can He come from heaven, set up a Kingdom and die?
+They don't understand about the resurrection!
+If you don't have the Gospels and if you don't have the New Testament, these things are very difficult to understand.

-Verse 4: "Surely He has borne our infirmities, and carried our sorrows; yet we esteemed Him stricken, smitten of God, and afflicted....
-[Put in your notes there Psa.
-22, about all the suffering that Jesus would endure on the cross.] ...But He was wounded for our transgressions; He was crushed for our iniquities; the chastisement of our peace was upon Him; and with His stripes we ourselves are healed" (vs 4-5).
-How that's going to be.
+Verse 4: "Surely He has borne our infirmities, and carried our sorrows; yet we esteemed Him stricken, smitten of God, and afflicted.... [tie in Psa.
+22, about all the suffering that Jesus would endure on the cross] ...But He was wounded for our transgressions; He was crushed for our iniquities; the chastisement of our peace was upon Him; and with His stripes we ourselves are healed" (vs 4-5).
+How is that going to be?